rohan2108/SparkNotes/SparkEssentials/SparkRunsOnCluster/README.md

 |--------------------------|:--------------------------------:|
 | ![img_2.png](img_2.png)  |     ![img_3.png](img_3.png)      |

-Whwnever you are working with high level API with dataframes or datasets, we dont have too much control what steps spark will create whenever it computes
+Whenever you are working with high level API with dataframes or datasets, we dont have too much control what steps spark will create whenever it computes

 ![img_4.png](img_4.png)

 It is called a **physical plan**, it describes all the operations that spark will do to actually compute this dataset

 ![img_5.png](img_5.png)